geoopt/geoopt/docs/extended/poincare.rst

 Manifold
 --------
-Now we are ready to proceed with studying distances, georesics, exponential maps and more
+Now we are ready to proceed with studying distances, geodesics, exponential maps and more

 .. autofunction:: geoopt.manifolds.poincare.math.dist
 .. autofunction:: geoopt.manifolds.poincare.math.dist2plane